-To be GDPR compliant, it is important that your cookie widget and policy must also contain information about what personal data you collect from each cookie.
-Here is how you can add this information.
+To be GDPR compliant, it is important that your cookie widget and policy must also contain information about what personal data you collect from each cookie, what you use it for, how long data is retained etc. Here is how you can add this information.

 Why is this necessary?

-It is necessary because the GDPR requires you to make information available to your user about what data you collect and how you use it.
+It is necessary because the GDPR requires you to make information available to your user about:

 How to add information to cookies